Guidelines developed for Bhutanese Journal of Agriculture, Department of Agriculture

 Research articles: (3000 – 7000 words) the articles should not have been previously published elsewhere.

-Clearly describe the research methodology including design and statistical analysis used where appropriate;
+- Clearly describe the research methodology including design, replications, sample size, number of years/seasons and statistical analysis used where appropriate;

 Short communication (1500-3000 words): A concise and complete description of an investigation.
 The bulk of the text should be organized in a continuous form with separate sections such as Introduction, Materials and Method, Results and Discussion.
 It should, however, include a short abstract and a list of keywords at the beginning of the communication, and Acknowledgements (if any) and References at the end.
 These components are to be prepared in the same format as used for full-length research papers.